Politicians are still almost entirely preoccupied with solving historical problems, and not getting started on meeting the climate challenge.

 Aren’t you just loving the 2017 election season?
 In the local elections, we had weeks of talk about headline-grabbing transport infrastructure projects.
 Most candidates stated an ambition to solve the region’s transport...

-On 4 May 2017, Cambridgeshire and Peterborough elected James Palmer (Conservative) as mayor.
-He will chair the Combined Authority, a new body that brings together the district and city councils, and the Local Enterprise...
+[Links updated March 2021] On 4 May 2017, Cambridgeshire and Peterborough elected James Palmer (Conservative) as mayor.
+He will chair the Combined Authority, a new body that brings together the district and city...

 Think of a mayor.
 Perhaps Boris Johnson springs to mind?
 A man whose pre-Brexit legacy was to start a cycling revolution in London: ‘Boris bikes’ and cycle superhighways.
 Maybe Rudy Giuliani?
 Famous for Zero Tolerance...